 To prepare for the trek, full-day hikes with a weighted pack are a great idea.
 Whilst our porters will be carrying your kitbag, you will need to carry your day pack (camera, water, waterproof/windproof jacket and pants, sun cream etc).
 Although you may start the day in full sunshine, you can experience rainfall a few hours later, so it is essential to prepare for all kinds of weather.

 For those travellers completing the Classic Trail, we recommend taking the stairs as often as possible, leading up to your trek, as this will assist with the challenging Inca stone pathways.
-It is also possible to hire trekking poles in Cusco, to assist with your treks (US$7 for 1/ US$14 for 2).
-We recommend adjustable, metal poles, with a rubber stop on the end to protect the stone pathways.

 This tour passes through volcanic areas.
 In the instance, a volcano becomes potentially dangerous and authorities declare nearby towns unsafe for travel, the itinerary will be re-routed.
 Where possible, Gecko’s will provide advance notice of such changes.
 At short notice, when this is not possible, your tour leader will provide up to date information on behalf of Gecko’s.